NEJLT/nejlt-website/content/about/index.md

 +++
 # To be added
 type = "widget_page"
-headless = true  # Homepage is headless, other widget pages are not.
+headless = false  # Homepage is headless, other widget pages are not. title="About"
 +++